 Kratom has actually been used as a nootropic for centuries in southeast Asia.12 Farmers would chew on the leaves to reduce fatigue and increase productivity.
 Sound familiar?
 Those are nootropic qualities.

 Fast forward to more modern times and kratom is being used all around the world for its ability to increase productivity and motivation, reduce anxiety and fatigue, and improve mood.
-When used only a few times a week, it is generally considered to be very safe and makes a great addition to any nootropic arsenal.
+When used only a few times a week, it is generally considered to be safe and makes a great addition to any nootropic arsenal.

 Kratom benefits